moxystudio/react-wait-for-react/README.md

 ## Demo

-You may see a simple demo of `react-app-preloader` in [https://moxystudio.github.io/react-app-preloader](https://moxystudio.github.io/react-app-preloader/).
+You may see a simple demo of `react-wait-for-it` in [https://moxystudio.github.io/react-wait-for-it](https://moxystudio.github.io/react-wait-for-it/).

 ## Usage